Sriram-Spark/FinanceScraping2/README.md

-Write a script that can extract the following data sections(look to the right on the site) from Yahoo Finance Cryptocurrencies
+Write a script that can extract the following data sections(look to the right on the site) from Yahoo Finance

+Cryptocurrencies,
-Trending Tickers
+Trending Tickers,
-Stocks: Most Active
+Stocks: Most Active,
-Stocks: Gainers
+Stocks: Gainers,
 Stocks: Losers

 This script should run periodically.